rtanglao/rt-flickr-sqlite-csv/README.md

 * here is the home of the file: https://www.dropbox.com/s/6j10e2vohp2j5kf/roland2019-2020.db?dl=0
 * I think a 1 table version that includes 2019 and 2020 in 1 table instead of two is probably better? so making that next

-## 23march2021 creating a two table SQLite database using simon willion's csvs-to-sqlite
+## 23march2021 creating a two table SQLite database using Simon Willion's csvs-to-sqlite

 * one table for `2019-roland-flickr-metadata.csv` and one table for `2020-roland-flickr-metadata.csv`